MORE THAN A DOWNTOWN,

 The first residential development in the Downtown, Constellation, opened in the Summer of 2016.
 Constellation is boutique; luxury apartment living that has set the standard for urban living in Downtown Summerlin.
 Ground breaking for the next high-end apartment living project is expected to occur before year-end 2018.

-The Downtown Summerlin area is also home to a 106-acre open-air fashion, dining and entertainment destination that experienced over 16 million visitors in 2016.
+The Downtown Summerlin area is home to a 106-acre open-air fashion, dining and entertainment destination that experienced over 16 million visitors in 2017.
 Visitation is up nearly 5% in 2017 and expected to continue growing.
 Retailers include Macy’s, Dillard’s, Apple, Crate & Barrel, Dave & Buster’s and Trader Joe’s.
 The continued success of this venue will help fuel future development and increase the inherent value of all areas within the community.